revilokeb/wide_residual_nets_caffe/README.md

 <img src="https://github.com/revilokeb/wide_residual_nets_caffe/blob/master/wrn_cifar10_dropout_nesterov.png" | width="350">
 </p>

-Currently I am exploring Wide Residual Nets on the full Imagenet 1k set resized to 128x128.
+###Imagenet 1k###
+Currently I am exploring Wide Residual Nets on the full Imagenet 1k set resized to 128x128, or more precisely I have resized Imagenet 1k to 1.
+128x128 and 2.
+156x156 and typically crop 119x119 from the first dataset or 151x151 from the second dataset.
+My current approach for tackling Imagenet 1k with architectures similar to https://github.com/szagoruyko/wide-residual-networks is to combine e.g. WRN-28-10 sitting on the stem of an Inception-Resnet-V1 of http://arxiv.org/abs/1602.07261 (p.6), i.e. the WRN-part replacing the inception part of Inception-Resnet-V1 (stem of the Inception-Resnet-V2 could be an alternative).
+Reason I am running Imagenet resized to relatively small sizes is entirely due to the fact that computations dont take as long as on larger sizes such as 256 x 256 or 299 x 299 etc and demand less GPU ressources (beforementioned approach could be as easily applied to larger image sizes).